Bereshit (parashah): Interpretations related to creation of the firmament and earth

 The Gemara told that Alexander the Great asked the Elders of the Negev which was created first—the heavens or the earth.
 They answered that the heavens were created first, as Genesis 1:1 says, "In the beginning, God created the heaven and the earth."
 Alexander then asked which was created first—light or darkness.
-They answered that this the verses do not indicate an answer.
+They answered that for this the verses do not indicate an answer.
 The Gemara asked why the Elders did not say that the darkness was created first, as Genesis 1:2 says, "Now the earth was unformed and void, and darkness was upon the face of the deep," and only after does Genesis 1:3 say, "And God said: 'Let there be light.
 And there was light.'"
 The Gemara explained that the Elders reasoned that they must not answer this question, lest Alexander then ask questions about Creation that may not be discussed—what is above the firmament and what is below the earth, what was before Creation, and what will be after the end of the world.
 The Gemara then asked: if the Elders were concerned about such proscribed questions, then regarding the creation of heaven as well, they should not have said anything to Alexander, so why did they answer the question about heaven, but not the one about darkness?
 The Gemara explained that initially they assumed that it was merely happenstance that Alexander asked about the creation of the universe, and therefore there was no need for caution.
 But once they saw that Alexander again asked about the same general matter, they reasoned that they should not answer further, lest Alexander then ask what is above the firmament and what is below the earth, what was before Creation, and what will be after the end of the world.